-- A1.2 The following method is used for the measurement of airborne fibre concentrations.
+A1.2 The following method is used for the measurement of airborne fibre concentrations.
 The method is closely based on the World Health Organization (WHO) method.
-The WHO method applies to all fibre types and is applicable to the assessment of concentration of airborne fibres in the workplace most commonly personal exposures.
+The WHO method applies to all fibre types and is applicable to the assessment of concentration of airborne fibres in the workplace - most commonly personal exposures.
 This guidance is designed to be used specifically to evaluate airborne concentrations of predominantly asbestos fibres from both personal and static samples.
-If a mixed fibre population is likely (eg where there is no strong nearby source of asbestos fibres present or the material being disturbed may contain other types of fibres) or suspected after the original count is completed, the fibre concentration obtained gives only an upper estimate of the asbestos concentration. - A1.3 Further discriminatory counting may be needed, using one or more of the techniques outlined in Appendix 4 to gain a more reliable assessment of the actual asbestos exposure.
+If a mixed fibre population is likely (eg where there is no strong nearby source of asbestos fibres present or the material being disturbed may contain other types of fibres) or suspected after the original count is completed, the fibre concentration obtained gives only an upper estimate of the asbestos concentration.

+A1.3 Further discriminatory counting may be needed, using one or more of the techniques outlined in Appendix 4 to gain a more reliable assessment of the actual asbestos exposure.
 For example, this may be applicable to background sampling, leak (enclosure check) sampling, assessment of respirator sampling and reassurance sampling.
 It is not recommended that this be applied to clearance testing; since the determination of results above the clearance indicator demonstrates that the enclosure is not clean, even if some of the dust is non-asbestos.
-However, in exceptional circumstances it can be applied to clearance testing; these include asbestos removal operations after cleaning where non-asbestos dust is suspected of being drawn into the enclosure from operations outside and increasing the 'fibre' concentration (eg gypsum particles from plaster board, or machine-made mineral fibres (MMMF) from glass fibre insulation).
+However, in exceptional circumstances it can be applied to clearance testing; these include asbestos removal operations outside and increasing the 'fibre' concentration (eg gypsum particles from plaster board, or machine-made mineral fibres (MMMF) from glass fibre insulation).
 This discrimination method should not be used for the assessment of compliance with the control limit for asbestos or with the occupational exposure limit for MMMF (see paragraph A1.5).